 Why Reddit is Useful – Joining Forces

 Reddit is a way to join forces with other explorers out looking around and finding interesting things online.
-In a sense you can think of Reddit as an alternative to Google.
+In a sense, you can think of Reddit as an alternative to Google.
 It’s difficult for a person or company to work its way up in the search engine rankings because it’s so competitive and some folks have strongholds on the top spots.
-Quality is more important than size on Reddit.
+Quality is more important than a size on Reddit.
 (Something you may want to post to Reddit is the link mail.yahoo.com with the description, “Have you heard of this fantastic free email website?
 And with such a funky name!”)
+The popularity of such posts depends on the number of upvotes you gain.
+It directly influences your karma points on Reddit, which could improve your post’s outreach.
+If you want to learn the tips on increasing Reddit karma on your post, you can look for blogs discussing the same.
+You can get information on karma calculators, ways to earn them, how to make money from karma points, etc.

 Success Tip 1 – Titling